opensearch-project/documentation-website/CONTRIBUTING.md

 The workflow for contributing documentation is no different than the one for contributing code:

 - Make your changes
-- Build locally to check your work (only possible if you are making changes locally)
+- Build the documentation website to check your work (only possible if you are making changes locally)
 - Submit a [pull request](https://github.com/opensearch-project/documentation-website/pulls) (PR)
 - Maintainers review and merge your PR

-If the change requires significant work, open an issue where we can first discuss your request.

 ### Before you start